 Our "Introduction To Programming" course is designed to take you from zero experience to being able to create the content of basic web pages, style those pages so that they look nice, and add basic interactivity.
 This course also covers how to use the common tools of the programming trade including the command line and source control.

 No matter what languages and framework you learn, our best advice is not to think of Epicodus as a place to learn a specific language.
 Instead, think of Epicodus as a place to learn how to learn.

 Wonderful!
 We're glad to have you with us.
 Every student beginning class at Epicodus has pre-work to do.
 This pre-work can take some time and we suggest budgeting about half a day to work through it all.
 There is software installation and set up to complete, as well as lessons to read through that will orient you to the flow of daily and weekly classwork, important policies, what to expect, and more!
 Please make sure to work through all of this pre-work before the start of class:

-For full-time students in the Ruby and React or C# and React tracks:
+For full-time students in the Ruby and React or C# and React track:

-For part-time students in the C# and React track or the Introduction to Programming course:
+For part-time students in the C# and React or Ruby and React track, or the Introduction to Programming course: